MadeWithLovelace/SeaMonk/README.md

 ## A few dev notes
 SeaMonk is meant to work with a SmartContract but can be slightly altered to work with just wallets.
 It's a matter of minor edits to the lines of code where the tx-outs are being formatted and ordered.
 The order of those lines matters when dealing with SmartContracts.
 The transaction going out to the SmartContract must always be the final tx-out right before the Datum is called, otherwise it will not get the Datum and the transaction will be locked in the SmartContract forever.

+## Mentions
+I stumbled upon a really fantastic repository from [logicalmechanism](https://github.com/logicalmechanism/Token-Sale-Plutus-Contract) recently, which inspired me to develop SeaMonk and we adapted the version of our plutus smart contract we used from one of the smart contracts we found in that same repository.
+So a huge shout out to them!